 So many people are not aware that May is Mental Health Awareness Month, bringing to the forefront the need to take good care of our mental state of mind.
 People who suffer from Mental health or mental illness face societal stigmatization, which makes it hard for them to open up to their friends and family.
 Because of the overwhelming consequences of COVID-19, this May is different in so many ways.
-Due to the safety measures put in place by the government, most people work from home, which has made mental health sufferers and their healthcare needs require more attention now than ever.
+Due to the safety measures put in place by the government, most people work from home, which has made mental health sufferers and their healthcare needs to require more attention now than ever.

 The COVID-19 pandemic has created severe restrictions on social and economic activities, especially in Kenya.
-We face a situation where we have to think outside of the box when it comes to having any connection with the outside world.
+We face a situation where we have to think outside the box when it comes to having any connection with the outside world.
 While it is sad to see the world as a whole thrown into an unknown territory, luckily, we do have quite a few resources that past generations would not have had if they were in these same circumstances.

 What to know about mental health awareness month